LLMs on the Line: Data Determines Loss-to-Loss Scaling Laws: Acknowledgements

 \section{Acknowledgements}

 We would like to thank (in alphabetical order) Ameya Prabhu, Attila Juhos, Evgenia Rusak, Fanfei Li, Jack Brady, Thomas Klein, and Vishaal Udandarao for helpful discussions and feedback.

 This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
 WB acknowledges financial support via an Emmy Noether Grant funded by the German Research Foundation (DFG) under grant no. BR 6382/1-1 and via the Open Philantropy Foundation funded by the Good Ventures Foundation.
 WB is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
 This research utilized compute resources at the Tübingen Machine Learning Cloud, DFG FKZ INST 37/1057-1 FUGG.
+The work is also supported by funding from the Federal Ministry of Research, Technology and Space of Germany (BMFTR, formerly BMBF) under grant no. 01IS24085C (OPENHAFM).

 We thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting PM and TW.